takeoff-env/takeoff/README.md

 This software has currently only been tested on Linux using [Docker Community Edition](https://www.docker.com/community-edition).
 Once installed you will have the `docker` and `docker-compose` commands.

 ### Install Takeoff

+Installing takeoff is done in 4 easy steps.
+Remember you can also clone the repository first to make it easier to manage your own copy.

 ```bash
 > git clone https://github.com/tanepiper/takeoff.git